 (ADNE LABRADOODLES) We are a boutique breeder with limited litters per year.We welcome visits and do not ship for any reason.
 Come meet us and see how your pup is raised!

-PLEASE NOTE: The above litters all have the capability of growing between 16 to 19 inches in height with weights in the 23 to 40 lb. range.
-Mother Nature is in charge of how the DNA genes are distributed and whether or not any of the above get pregnant.
-We do our job and hope for the best.
+PLEASE NOTE: The above litters all have the capability of growing between 17 to 20 inches in height with weights in the 25 to 35 lb. range.
+Mother Nature is in charge of how the DNA genes are distributed and how many puppies will arrive.
+We do our job and hope for the best!

 Please click on 'AnnaBlog' to see the latest pics and updates.